Majid03/inwk6312Summer2018GitWelcome/README.md

 # inwk6312Summer2018GitWelcome
-Demo Repo for inwk 6312
+Demo Repo for inwk 6312:

+This is usually where the task for today will be.
+Up date this file from your local folder and keep todays work here.